zenobi-us/opencode-skillful/README.md

 Read a specific resource file from a skill's directory and inject silently into the chat.

+**When to Use:**

+- Load specific reference documents or templates from a skill
+- Access supporting files without loading the entire skill
+- Retrieve examples, guides, or configuration templates
+- Most commonly used after loading a skill with `skill_use` to access its resources

 **Parameters:**

 - `skill_name`: The skill containing the resource (by toolName/FQDN or short name)